naveenvprakash/project-x/README.md

 	$ git push heroku master
 	```

-2. Open your chat application in the browser
+2. Open your application in the browser

 	```
 	$ heroku open